mm80843/T3.5/docs/Benef/PBN__Benef_817.md

 # __Disinfection of aerosolized viral particles__

-## Name of the Benefit

-Upper-room UVGI can effectively disinfect aerosolized viral particles in the air, reducing the transmission of COVID-19 in buildings.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing upper-room UVGI can increase the safety of building occupants, enhancing the value of the building and attracting tenants/occupants.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_886.md)